 They have made considerable adjustments to both the offers they make to customers and the customers they make those offers to.

-It is now much harder for borrowers to access payday loans.
+It is now much harder for borrowers to access payday loans in the UK.
 There were 1,400 High Street shops – that number is now down to 500 at recent count.

 Up to date figures, on the leading players in the sector are currently difficult to come by.
 The Bureau of Investigative Journalism carried out research back in 2013 on the largest companies in the high-cost finance industry.
 Wonga lent £309m in 2013-2014 followed by QuickQuid/Pounds To Pocket, followed by The Money Shop in third place.